 Here at Make: we see new, ingenious projects from our community every day.
-Many of these projects are made possible with the use of development boards.
-However, if you’re new to the whole idea, it can be confusing to parse out the differences between boards and the advantages of using one over another.
+Many of these are made possible by the use of development boards.
+However, if you’re new to the subject, it can be confusing to parse out the differences between boards and the advantages of using one over another.

 We’ve created this super simple guide to help you get started.
-Then, when you’re ready, head to the Maker Shed to check out Arduino and Raspberry Pi Starter Kits, which come with all the goodies you need for your inaugural projects.
+Then, when you’re ready check out Arduino Uno and Raspberry Pi Starter Kits, which come with all the goodies you need for your inaugural projects.
 Not sure you want all those peripherals yet?
-Start with the essentials: Grab the board of your choice and guide yourself with our Getting Started With series for Arduino and for Raspberry Pi.
+Start with the essentials: Grab the board of your choice and bring yourself up to speed with our Getting Started With series for Arduino and for Raspberry Pi.

 What is the difference between the two?